AnujPancholi/fullstackopenSubmissions/part1/README.md

 Also, I noticed something interesting in debugging - for every state change, my App component was being re-rendered twice.
 I though maybe I was mutating the state in the component without using the setter function, but that wasn't the case.
 After doing a lot of debugging and research I found [this article](https://mariosfakiolas.com/blog/my-react-components-render-twice-and-drive-me-crazy/) which says it could be because I'm running it in the dev environment enclosed in <React\.StrictMode\>, So, I'm choosing to ignore it.

+## Exercise 1.14
+Added a component to which I'm lifting the votesCount array and the array of anecdotes (which is stored as a global in the App component), and it uses that information to display the anecdotes with max upvotes.
+Note that if there are two or more anecdotes with the same number of votes, it will display both.
+I've used a rather inefficient method to find the top voted anecdotes which would not do well if used for a million anecdotes, but for the purpose of the exercise, it does what the exercise asks of it.

 ---